ClemDelp/nested-backbone-views-generator/README.md

 ## HTML Part

-You get all templates you views need + the html element container referenced into the namespace declaration + the call to the module constructor.
+You get all templates that your views need + the html element container referenced into the namespace declaration + the call to the module constructor.

 ```html
 <script type='text/template' id='Facebook_timeline_newCommentInput_template'>